-This document was first completed on Friday, March 9, 2012 and was most recently revised on Tuesday, December 25, 2018.
+This library was first established

+on Friday, March 9, 2012 and was most recently revised on Friday, December

-The information that I've presented in this library is here because
+The information that I've presented in this library is here because I believe

 However, it's possible that some or all of this information could become

 unavailable without notice.
 I've had various such problems over the

 years.
 Access to certain information on one or more of my websites

 has been restricted.
 Access to the websites themselves has been restricted.

 My access to certain websites in the Middle East was obstructed.
 Even